-As a general rule, Academy statements do not identify the individual members of the group that developed them.
-In some cases, however, identifying members of the group may add to the credibility of the statement or serve some other purpose such as meeting the requirements of the intended audience The decision to identify individual authors should be made in consultation with the supervisory officer and Academy staff Unless there is good reason not to do so, non-actuaries who participated in the formulation of the statement should be identified and their non-Academy-member status and role identified in footnotes or otherwise oral presentation as appropriate Statements should be submitted on Academy letterhead.
-Even when statements are responses to highly technical methodological inquiries, the general issue being addressed should be clearly specified in an initial sentence or two.
-Except when the Academy is wellknown to the audience, a formal statement about the Academy (sample below) should be included in the public statement.
-If an oral statement is to be presented at a formal hearing, the group's chairperson and supervisory officer will select the person or persons to make the presentation
+As a general rule, Academy statements do not identify the individual members of the group that developed them In some cases, however, identifying members of the group may add to the credibility of the statement or serve some other purpose such as meeting the requirements of the intended audience The decision to identify individual authors should be made in consultation with the supervisory officer and Academy staff.
+Unless there is good reason not to do so, non-actuaries who participated in the formulation of the statement should be identified and their non-Academy-member status and role identified in footnotes or otherwise being addressed should be clearly specified in an initial sentence or two.
+Except when the Academy is well-known to the audience, a formal statement about the Academy (sample below) should be included in the public statement.
+If an oral statement is to be presented at a formal hearing, the group's chairperson and supervisory officer will select the person or persons to make the presentation.